T-Levels

 • Core science concepts (anatomy, microbiology, immunology)

-• Person centred care and wellbeing
+• Person-centred care and wellbeing

-Develops skills for employment or further study in one of the following:
+2. Occupational Specialism: Develops skills for employment or further study in the following specialism: Supporting the Adult Nursing team

 What career or further study opportunities will be available after completion?